 “I spent most of my time with books and music, or playing with animals,” she later wrote of her childhood.
 The Farrar family owned a veritable menagerie which consisted of, in addition to cats and a Newfoundland dog, “a chameleon, a pair of small alligators, guinea-pigs, rabbits, a bullfinch, and a robin with a broken wing.”
 Geraldine treated her pets like she might have treated younger siblings, dressing the cats up as actresses, and even once attaching a harness to the Newfoundland, who she then instructed to plow the back garden.

-Her interest in acting, as well as in singing, blossomed during her adolescence.
+Her interests in both acting and singing blossomed during her adolescence.
 In 1894, at the age of twelve, she played the role of Jenny Lind in the local May Carnival.
-By lucky chance, one of the audience members present was a pupil of a woman named Mrs. J. H. Long, who was a well-regarded singing instructor from Boston.
-This audience member was so impressed by Geraldine’s performance that she encouraged her to go to Boston to audition for Long.
+By lucky chance, one of the audience members was a pupil of a woman named Mrs. J. H. Long, a well-regarded singing instructor from Boston.
+This audience member was so impressed by Geraldine’s performance that she encouraged her to audition for Long.
 Sidney Farrar was initially hesitant to grant permission, but the women in the family wouldn’t take no for an answer, and soon they were regularly taking the train to Boston.
 By the time Geraldine reached high school, her mother had convinced the school board to allow her daughter to specialize in the academic subjects most useful to opera singers.

-Her first teacher was Louisa Cappiani, who immediately wanted Geraldine to sign a three-year contract.
-Mrs. Farrar, canny and ever-protective of her daughter, said no. Geraldine then moved on to teacher Emma Thursby, who also served as a guide to the glamorous world of New York theater and grand opera.
+Her first teacher was Louisa Cappiani, who immediately wanted Geraldine to sign a three-year contract with her.
+Mrs. Farrar, canny and ever-protective, said no. Geraldine then moved on to teacher Emma Thursby, who also served as a guide to the glamorous world of New York theater and grand opera.

 Eventually Geraldine met and sang for Nellie Melba, who was so dazzled by Farrar that she arranged a performance in front of her manager.
-That manager also offered her a contract, but again, Mrs. Farrar convinced her daughter to turn it down.
-She had decided that Geraldine would only embark on a career once she was musically and emotionally mature.
+That manager also offered her a contract, but again, Mrs. Farrar said no. She had decided that Geraldine would only embark on a career once she was musically and emotionally mature.

-And in the 1890s, there was only one place where a budding soprano could complete her training: Europe.
+And in the 1890s, there was only one place where a budding soprano could come to maturity: Europe.

-The Farrars weren’t poor, but Sidney’s haberdashery wouldn’t be able to support the costs of foreign study.
+Sidney’s haberdashery couldn’t support the cost of foreign study.
 Luckily, however, through Thursby’s connections, Geraldine and her mother met a wealthy Boston woman, Mrs. Bertram Webb, who offered to loan the family an indefinite amount of money, to be repaid once Geraldine began her career.
-In all, Mrs. Webb advanced the Farrar family an eye-popping $30,000 (the rough equivalent to a million dollars today) so they could conquer the capitals of Europe in style. (“Every dollar of it was repaid within two years after my return to America,” Geraldine noted proudly in her memoir.)
+In all, Mrs. Webb advanced the Farrars an eye-popping $30,000 (the rough equivalent to a million dollars today) so they could conquer the capitals of Europe in style. (“Every dollar of it was repaid within two years after my return to America,” Geraldine noted proudly in her memoir.)

 Frau von Rath was instantly charmed by the confident American teenager.
 Geraldine was asked if she’d like to sing for the Intendant of the Royal Opera, “the personal representative of the Kaiser.
 He has the private ear of the sovereign, and is supposed to carry out his wishes in the conduct of the Royal Opera.”